 Nonalcoholic fatty liver disease (NAFLD), now called metabolic dysfunction-associated steatotic liver disease (MASLD), is the buildup of extra fat in liver cells that is not caused by alcohol.
 It is normal for the liver to contain some fat.
 However, if more than 5% – 10% percent of the liver’s weight is fat, then it is called a fatty liver (steatosis).
-The more severe form of NAFLD is called nonalcoholic steatohepatitis (NASH), now called metabolic dysfunction-associated steatohepatitis (MASH).
+The more advanced form of NAFLD is nonalcoholic steatohepatitis (NASH), now called metabolic dysfunction-associated steatohepatitis (MASH).
 NASH causes the liver to swell and become damaged.

-There are no medical treatments yet for non-alcoholic fatty liver disease.
-Eating a healthy diet and exercising regularly may help prevent liver damage from starting or reverse it in the initial stages.
+There are no medications approved yet for nonalcoholic fatty liver disease (now called MASLD).
+Eating a healthy diet and adding physical movement to your day may help prevent liver damage from starting or reverse it in the initial stages.
 Here are suggestions for people who have NAFLD:

 Visit the American Liver Foundation Nonalcoholic Steatohepatitis (NASH), now called metabolic dysfunction associated steatohepatitis or MASH, support group on Facebook.
 For more details, click here…

 Clinical trials are research studies that test how well new medical approaches work in people.
 Before an experimental treatment can be tested on human subjects in a clinical trial, it must have shown benefit in laboratory testing or animal research studies.
 The most promising treatments are then moved into clinical trials, with the goal of identifying new ways to safely and effectively prevent, screen for, diagnose, or treat a disease.

 Speak with your doctor about the ongoing progress and results of these trials to get the most up-to-date information on new treatments.
 Participating in a clinical trial is a great way to contribute to curing, preventing and treating liver disease and its complications.

 Start your search here to find clinical trials that need people like you.